hashgraph/hedera-protobufs-java/docs/NotNestedDoc.md

 <a name="CryptoCreateTransactionBody"></a>

 ### CryptoCreateTransactionBody
- Create a new account.
-After the account is created, the AccountID for it is in the receipt, or can be retrieved with a GetByKey query, or by asking for a Record of the transaction to be created, and retrieving that.
-The account can then automatically generate records for large transfers into it or out of it, which each last for 25 hours.
-Records are generated for any transfer that exceeds the thresholds given here.
-This account is charged cryptocurrency for each record generated, so the thresholds are useful for limiting Record generation to happen only for large transactions.
-The Key field is the key used to sign transactions for this account.
-If the account has receiverSigRequired set to true, then all cryptocurrency transfers must be signed by this account's key, both for transfers in and out.
-If it is false, then only transfers out have to be signed by it.
-When the account is created, the payer account is charged enough hbars so that the new account will not expire for the next autoRenewPeriod seconds.
-When it reaches the expiration time, the new account will then be automatically charged to renew for another autoRenewPeriod seconds.
-If it does not have enough hbars to renew for that long, then the remaining hbars are used to extend its expiration as long as possible.
-If it is has a zero balance when it expires, then it is deleted.
-This transaction must be signed by the payer account.
-If receiverSigRequired is false, then the transaction does not have to be signed by the keys in the keys field.
-If it is true, then it must be signed by them, in addition to the keys of the payer account.

 | Field | Type | Description |   |
 | ----- | ---- | ----------- | - |